 - Chances of yeast infection might increase if you have type 2 diabetes

 Diabetes is a common medical condition.
 There are two kinds of diabetes: Type 1 diabetes and Type 2 diabetes.
 Out of these two, Type 2 diabetes (also known as the adult onset diabetes) is a more common form of diabetes.
 Here, the body either resists the insulin or it's not able to produce insulin.
 Insulin is a hormone produced by your pancreas.
 It helps in regulating sugar movement in your cells.
 It plays a key role in body's metabolism.
+A balanced and healthy lifestyle can prevent onset of type 2 diabetes.
+In this article, we are going to talk about early warning signs of type 2 diabetes.
+You must know these!

 Let us look at some of the early warning signs of type 2 diabetes: